Isaias track: Hurricane warning issued for Florida; Carolinas prepare

 Isaias is expected to impact the Tri-State area with heavy rain starting Monday night into Tuesday.

+Meteorologist Jeff Smith says much of the entire region could get 2 to 4 inches of rain.

-Forecast rainfall totals with #Isaias late Monday night through Tuesday night #abc7ny pic.twitter.com/ouqW6Bpz9P— Jeff Smith (@JeffSmithABC7) August 1, 2020
+Now looking like much of the Tri-State area will receive 2"-4" of rain from "Isaias", beginning late Monday night and continuing through Tuesday night. #abc7ny pic.twitter.com/GTcIjNeKxo— Jeff Smith (@JeffSmithABC7) August 2, 2020

 Isaias snapped trees and knocked out power as it blew through the Bahamas on Saturday and headed toward the Florida coast, where officials said they were closing beaches, parks and coronavirus testing sites.
 The hurricane is bearing down on places where the virus is surging, threatening to complicate efforts to contain it and piling another burden on communities already hard-hit by other storms and sickness.
 Florida authorities said they have prepared shelters, but didn't expect to have to evacuate people.